- MySagePay Login

 The current 3D Secure implementation will continue to be supported until the end of 2020 in the EU and until 14 September 2021 in the UK (at which time 3DSv2 becomes mandatory worldwide).
 From this date, banks will decline online transactions that have no authentication in place.

-3DSv2 functionality is now available to Opayo customers in our test environment giving merchants an early opportunity to test how best to incorporate SCA compliance together with an improved user experience at checkout.
+3DSv2 functionality is now available to Opayo customers in our test and live environments giving merchants an early opportunity to test how best to incorporate SCA compliance together with an improved user experience at checkout.

 The first step to achieving SCA compliance, is to ensure your ecommerce payments have 3DSv1 enabled.
 You can find out how to do this on page 8 of our MySagePay User Guide.